dfki-ric/pytransform3d/doc/source/user_guide/transformations.rst

 SE(3): 3D Transformations
 =========================

-The group of all proper rigid transformations (rototranslations) in the 3D Cartesian space is :math:`SE(3)` (SE: special Euclidean group).
+The group of all proper rigid transformations (rototranslations) in 3D Cartesian space is :math:`SE(3)` (SE: special Euclidean group).
 Transformations consist of a rotation and a translation.
 Those can be represented in different ways just like rotations can be expressed